hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-ovf.rst

 Example
 -------

-The following example shows an OVF builder.
+The following examples shows an OVF builder.

+If you are using YAML:

 .. code-block:: yaml